 You might not want to study full time, or you may be in a situation that makes full time study difficult.
 This might be a lack of financial support, health issues or care commitments.

 This article explains alternative ways to study and gives information on potential learning opportunity providers.

 Most colleges and universities offer part time courses alongside their full time programmes.
 These can e anything up to 20 hours a week, depending on the level and length of the course.
 You would attend classes during the day or evening.
 This is a good option because you have better access to the tutors, can attend day lectures and use the institution's facilities, such as libraries, IT suites and leisure facilities.

 If going to a class at the same time each week does not suit you, open learning could be the answer.
 It can be either:

 You study in college, with the help of a tutor, but at times to suit you, rather than going to regular classes at set times, or

 You study mostly at home via an online portal, with help from a tutor by phone, email, letter, or occasional meetings and seminars.

-You learn with book and online material, sometimes watching TV programmes or DVD videos.
+You learn with book and online material, sometimes watching TV programmes or DVDs.

 Open Learning is not always easy.
 You need to be organised, self-motivated and good at managing your time.

 The Open University

-The Open University is the largest university for part time higher education in the UK.
+The Open University (OU) is the largest university for part time higher education in the UK.

 You study part time, mainly at home, with full tutor support.
 You do not need formal entry requirements for most undergraduate courses.

 You can choose to study a single course or to work towards a certificate, diploma, BA/BSc degree, higher degree or professional qualification.

-You can do an introductory course: the Open University offers short pre-entry level courses, known as Openings.
+You can do an introductory course: the OU offers short pre-entry level courses, known as Openings.

 Depending on how many hours of learning you do, you may be eligible for a part time fee grant from the Students Awards Agency for Scotland (SAAS).